alamscode/MySQLApplication/README.md

 ![alt text](MySQLApp.jpg)
 # A Simple MySQL Application
-> An pplication that performs basic Create and Read operations.
+> An application that performs basic Create and Read operations.
 Using the AWS platform, the whole infrastructure instructions are written in YAML format in the form of nested stacks.
 Properly parameterized and mapped, all the stacks can be run in any Region on the AWS platform for the purpose of testing and further development.

 ## Prerequisites
 ```